matthewcrews/ddd-with-fsharp/slides/index.md

 The term "Domain Driven Design" comes from Eric Evans.
 It was used in his book of the the same title.

-- The focus of the project is on the Domain and the Domain Logic
+- Focus of the project is on the Domain and the Domain Logic
-- The design of the solution should depend on the Domain Model
+- Design of the solution should depend on the Domain Model
-- The Domain and Domain Logic are the result of intense collaboration between the Developer and the Domain Expert
+- Domain and Domain Logic are the result of intense collaboration between the Developer and the Domain Expert
-- The implementation for the Domain and Domain Logic is not just code but also documentation of how the process works
+- Implementation for the Domain and Domain Logic is not just code but also documentation of how the process works

 ***